Stocks Fall as Oil Prices Spike up to $100 Per Barrel

 The markets are discounting a 4% chance for a -25 bp rate cut at the next policy meeting on March 17-18.

 Overseas stock markets fell on Monday amid the fresh spike in oil prices.
-The Euro Stoxx 50 is down -1.8%.
-China's Shanghai Composite fell -0.7%.
-Japan's Nikkei Stock 225 fell sharply by -5.2%.
+The Euro Stoxx 50 is down -1.0%.
+China's Shanghai Composite on Monday closed down -0.7%.
+Japan's Nikkei Stock 225 closed sharply lower by -5.2%.

 Interest Rates

-June 10-year T-notes (ZNM6) today are down -7 ticks.
-The 10-year T-note yield is up +1.6 bp at 4.154%.
+June 10-year T-notes (ZNM6) today are down -4.5 ticks.
+The 10-year T-note yield is up +0.6 bp at 4.132%.
 T-note prices are trading lower due to today's fresh upward spike in oil prices, which is inflationary and hawkish for Fed policy.
-The 10-year breakeven inflation expectations rate today is up +3.5 bp at 2.388%, posting a new 6-month high.
+The 10-year breakeven inflation expectations rate today is down -0.3 bp at 2.2350%, falling back from a 6-month high on the oil prices surge.

 Swaps are discounting a 1% chance of a -25 bp rate hike by the ECB at its next policy meeting on March 19.